Facebook stumbles again with 'Safety Check' after Lahore blast

-Facebook Inc (FB.O) apologised to users on the other side of the world from Sunday's suicide bombing in Pakistan who received computer-addressed notices asking if they were safe.
+Facebook Inc apologized to users on the other side of the world from Sunday's suicide bombing in Pakistan who received computer-addressed notices asking if they were safe.

 Facebook users as far away as New York and Virginia showed notifications they received on social media site Twitter.